- Originally published: May 1, 2024

 💳 Pricing

 $159/month, includes 100 active members and access to all Archie features: automated billing, room & desk booking, analytics, community tools, visitor management, and integrations.
 Archie apps (Mobile, Rooms, and Kiosk) are included at no extra cost.
-Custom-branded white-label apps for iOS and Android start at $99/month.
+Custom-branded white-label coworking apps for iOS and Android start at $99/month.
 Our team can help you select the plan that best fits your needs for larger coworking spaces.

-#2 Cobot
+#2 Nexudus

 🔑 Key features